 For the sake of your health and quality of living, open the windows only if you live in a relatively clean environment.

 2. Your home’s indoor environment

 Given that you own an air purifier, it’s safe to assume the cleanliness of your indoor air is (now) probably pretty good.
-Otherwise something else must have prompted you to open the window.
+Otherwise, something else must have prompted you to open the window.

-I totally get it – lots of thing can happen.
+I totally get it – lots of things can happen.
 Maybe you burned your cooking and need to let the smoke out FAST!
 Maybe the garbage has piled up because of a rough week at work & you didn’t have the time.
 Painting your walls and having to deal with the fumes is another potential reason.

 These are honestly all great reasons – you don’t have to have some huge, major cause for opening one or more windows.
 I love opening windows in the summertime and hearing the kids play outside.
 It’s one of life’s little pleasures, and I still have fond memories of living nearing a playground many years ago.

 An air purifier will keep doing its job, regardless of whether the room is sealed or not.